Talmud: Vilna Talmud 1835

+Format

 A page number in the Vilna Talmud refers to a double-sided page, known as a daf, or folio in English; each daf has two amudim labeled א and ב, sides A and B (recto and verso).
 The convention of referencing by daf is relatively recent and dates from the early Talmud printings of the 17th century, though the actual pagination goes back to the Bomberg edition.
 Earlier rabbinic literature generally refers to the tractate or chapters within a tractate (e.g. Berachot Chapter 1, ברכות פרק א׳).
 It sometimes also refers to the specific Mishnah in that chapter, where "Mishnah" is replaced with "Halakha", here meaning route, to "direct" the reader to the entry in the Gemara corresponding to that Mishna (e.g. Berachot Chapter 1 Halakha 1, ברכות פרק א׳ הלכה א׳, would refer to the first Mishnah of the first chapter in Tractate Berachot, and its corresponding entry in the Gemara).
 However, this form is nowadays more commonly (though not exclusively) used when referring to the Jerusalem Talmud.
 Nowadays, reference is usually made in format [Tractate daf a/b] (e.g. Berachot 23b, ברכות כג ב׳).
 Increasingly, the symbols "." and ":" are used to indicate Recto and Verso, respectively (thus, e.g. Berachot 23:, :ברכות כג).
 These references always refer to the pagination of the Vilna Talmud.

+The Vilna Edition of the Talmud, printed in Vilna (now Vilnius), Lithuania, is by far the most common printed edition of the Talmud still in use today as the basic text for Torah study in yeshivas and by all scholars of Judaism.

+It was typeset by the Widow Romm and Brothers of Vilna.
+This edition comprises 25 volumes (small tractates are combined) and contains the entire Babylonian Talmud.
+In its entirety, there are 2,711 double-sided folio pages.
+It follows the typical pagination of Bomberg printing with the Gemara and/or Mishnah centered with Rashi's commentary on the inner margin and Tosafot on the outer margin.
+It is also flanked by other various marginal notations from various prominent Talmudists.
+This edition was first printed in the 1870s and 1880s, but it continues to be reproduced photomechanically worldwide.